gonciarm/portfolio/README.md

 # Portfolio
+- Easy to use ceneo scraper written in python using google sheets for data storage and configuration.
 # About me
 Hi my name is Mateusz and I'm certified software tester with several years of experience in commercial testing mostly web applications.
 # Technology stack